Cyber Insurance vs. Warranties: Key Risk Management Elements

 The Critical Interplay Between Incident Response and Insurance

-When discussing risk management components, it's essential to highlight the crucial relationship between incident response capabilities and insurance coverage - an aspect often overlooked in cybersecurity planning.
+When discussing risk management, one must consider the crucial relationship between incident response capabilities and insurance coverage: an aspect often overlooked in cybersecurity planning.

 IR Plans as Insurance Requirements